alexcoulton/autocloner/README.md

 ### Running AutoCloner

-To run AutoCloner, launch main.R with arguments -n for the job name and either -f for the path to the fasta sequence or -a for the path to the multiple sequence alignment if your wish to use your own alignment.
+To run AutoCloner, launch autocloner.R with arguments -n for the job name and either -f for the path to the fasta sequence or -a for the path to the multiple sequence alignment if your wish to use your own alignment.
 AutoCloner returns two sets of primers covering the input sequence such that a redundant set is available in case one of the initial primers does not work.

 ```
-./main.R -n myjob1 -f ./myfastafile.fa
+./autocloner.R -n myjob1 -f ./myfastafile.fa
 ```

 Or

 ```
-./main.R -n myjob1 -a ./mymultiplesequencealignment.fa
+./autocloner.R -n myjob1 -a ./mymultiplesequencealignment.fa
 ```

 ### Arguments